linz/linz-positionzpp-server/conf/report_templates/Readme.txt

 are:
   1) The station mark name may be changed to ensure that it is a four character code that differs from all PositioNZ CORS station codes.
-  2) The receiver type may be changed to one recognized by the software.
+  2) The receiver type may be changed to one recognised by the software.
      The software will select a receiver type that appears similar to that specified in the RINEX file.
 Neither of these changes will significantly affect the coordinates calculated.